Born in the hatchery.

 OPEN SEA FARM

-We can sow, cultivate, and harvest all year round.
-The clams continue to grow even after reaching the minimum commercial size.
+We can sow, cultivate and harvest all year round, while working with the environment and seasonality.
+Bivalves continue to grow even once they reach the minimum commercial sizes.

 From spawning to adulthood.